What would you spend £10,000 on?

 That's what they say, but what do you think?

-"Sleep easier at night"
+'Sleep easier at night'

 Twenty-two-year-old Sophie Cleworth from Leigh says the extra money would allow her to "sleep easier at night."